telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-ubuntu-18.04.3.md

 *kalloc* is a library that provides faster allocation by avoiding calls to `malloc`.
 The library allocates *big* buffers by calling `malloc` and then gives out portions of this big allocated buffer.
 The portions cannot be freed, only the *big* buffers allocated via `malloc` and that is done when the kalloc instance dies.
-For a context broker, that treats every request in a separate thread, this is ideal from a performance point of view. *~/git* folder should be same as the folder where Context Broker cloned folder locally.
+For a context broker, that treats every request in a separate thread, this is ideal from a performance point of view.

 To download, build and install:
 ```bash